 It still hurt as bad as the day he left.
 The ache never goes away, not really.
 Maybe if he had been a son-of-a-bitch with a bad temper or a drinking problem.
 But no, not Victor, he was a good man.
 He was a good man with a good heart and he was taken before his time.

 Time, the bitch that it is, never healed any of her wounds as it claimed it could.
 But Time did take Victor from her.
 The doctors called it cancer, but she knew who to blame.
 Time was like a little disobedient child - spoiled rotten - and would never rest till it had its way.
 It took Victor from her, and although the years have passed quickly - they always do after thirty - her heart was as wrinkled as her face, so shriveled up from heartbreak that if it was torn out of her chest it would emulate a raisin.
 Maybe if it was torn from her chest she wouldn’t have to hurt anymore.
-She wouldn’t have to face the disappointment when her children broke plans and promises with her; she wouldn’t have to think about her other son – the one whom Time took at birth; she wouldn’t have to worry about the mound of hospital bills that still rolled in through her mailbox every couple of months from Victor’s treatments, so many years ago; she wouldn’t have to remember how he had opened his eyes that last time – eyes filled with excruciating pain – just to give her a wink, just like he had years before on their first date.
+She wouldn’t have to face the disappointment when her children broke plans and promises with her; she wouldn’t have to think about her other son – the one whom Time took at birth; she wouldn’t have to worry about the mound of hospital bills that still rolled in through her mailbox every couple of months from Victor’s treatments, so many years ago.
+Yes.
+If her heart were torn from her chest, she wouldn’t have to remember how he had opened his eyes that last time – eyes filled with excruciating pain – just to give her a wink.
 She had given him a wink back, tears flowing from her own tired eyes, knowing it was over.
 “Don’t you leave me, Vic," she had pleaded with him.
 "Don’t you dare leave me alone.”

 He softly shushed her, that cold hospital room sending chills over her body.
 “I’ll be waiting for you, Margie.
 I’ll save you a good seat.”